Clova Court

-Career
+Biography

 Born in Saint Catherine Parish, Jamaica, Court competed for Great Britain at several major championships during the 1990s.
 Her first individual international vest was at the age of 30.
 She finished sixteenth at the 1991 World Championships with a personal best score of 6022 points, ninth at the 1992 European Indoor Championships, nineteenth at the 1992 Summer Olympics and eighth at the 1998 Commonwealth Games.

 Court also competed in hurdling, and reached the semifinals at the 1993 World Indoor Championships and the 1993 World Championships.
 Her personal best time was 13.04 seconds, achieved at the 1994 European Championships in Helsinki.
 She made the final at the 1994 Commonwealth Games, but did not finish the race.
 In all, Court competed in 12 major events, on two occasions doubling up in both the heptathlon and 100m hurdles, and five European cups.